dpaluchowski/webpack-starter-kit/readme.md

 * using scss, functions and variables,
 * file minification (html, css, js),
 * generating webp,
+* auto generating prefixes in css for all browsers,
 * importing your own fonts,
 * and other